Martinique New York on Broadway, Curio Collection by Hilton

-The Martinique New York on Broadway, Curio Collection by Hilton is a 532-room hotel at 53 West 32nd Street (also known as 1260-1266 Broadway) in Manhattan, New York City.
+The Martinique New York on Broadway, Curio Collection by Hilton is a 532-room hotel at 53 West 32nd Street (also known as 1260–1266 Broadway) in Manhattan, New York City, United States.
 It was designed by Henry Janeway Hardenbergh and built by William R. H. Martin, who headed the Rogers Peet business, in a French Renaissance style.
-The Martinique was developed in three sections between 1897 and 1911.
-The hotel is a New York City designated landmark and is part of the Historic Hotels of America.
+The Martinique was developed in three sections between 1897 and 1910.
+The hotel is a New York City designated landmark, is listed on the National Register of Historic Places, and is part of the Historic Hotels of America.

 As completed, the hotel had 600 rooms.
 The hotel occupies an irregular site with facades along Broadway to the west, 33rd Street to the north, and 32nd Street to the south.
 On all three sides, the facade is made of glazed brick, terracotta, and limestone, with balconies, cartouches, and sash windows.
 It is crowned by a large green mansard roof and has decorated dormer windows.
 Inside the hotel were various ornately decorated public rooms, including a lobby, cafe, and dining rooms at ground level; a grill room in the basement; and ballrooms on the second floor.
 The modern-day hotel contains two restaurants and some exhibition space.

 Martin acquired land for the hotel between 1892 and 1895.
 The first section of the hotel on 33rd Street opened in 1898 and originally operated as an apartment hotel.
-The Martinique was expanded twice, in 1901–1903 and 1907–1911.
-Martin sold the hotel in 1919 to T. Coleman du Pont of the Greeley Square Company in 1919.
+The Martinique was expanded twice, in 1901–1903 and 1909–1910.
+Martin sold the hotel in 1919 to T. Coleman du Pont of the Greeley Square Company.
 Louis Markel's 56 East 59th Street Corporation acquired the hotel in 1929 and lost it to foreclosure two years later.
 Frank W. Kridel operated the hotel from 1939 to 1954, when he sold the building to Robert Selby and Eugene Moses.
 From 1973 until the end of 1988, the Martinique was a welfare hotel housing hundreds of families.
 The welfare hotel gained a negative reputation across the U.S. and was the setting for Jonathan Kozol's 1988 study, Rachel and Her Children: Homeless Families in America.
 Developer Harold Thurman leased the building from the owners in 1989, and he reopened it under a Holiday Inn franchise in October 1998.
 The hotel switched to the Radisson chain in 2005 and joined Hilton's Curio Collection division in 2019.
 After the Martinique went into foreclosure in 2020, Burnett Equities bought the hotel and reopened it in late 2021.